eps696/SDfu/README.md

 ## Special model: Text to Video

-Generate short HD video from a text prompt with [ZeroScope] model:
+Generate short video from a text prompt with [ZeroScope] model:
 ```
 python src/vid.py -t "dragon in a China shop" --model vzs
 ```